diegoami/DA_ML_Capstone/solutions.md

 ## PROBLEM DEFINITION

+### BROAD CONTEXT

 During the last few years it has become more and more common to stream on platforms such as Youtube and Twitch while playing video games, or to upload recorded sessions.
 The volume of videos produced is overwhelming.
 In many of the videos games being streamed there are different types of scenes.
 Both for content producers and consumers it would be useful to be able to automatically split videos, to find out in what time intervals different types of scenes run.
 For instance, having as an input the video recording of a Minecraft speedrun, we could be able to produce the time intervals when the game is taking place in the Overworld surface, in caves, in the Nether and the End respectively - the four main settings of this game.

+### PROJECT SCOPE

-The game that I have chosen to use is Mount of Blade, of which I have several walkthroughs.
+The game that I have chosen to analyze is _Mount of Blade: Warband_, of which I made several walkthroughs.
 In this game, I have identified seven types of scenes to which an image belongs:

 * BATTLE: any battle taking place in an open field or in a village
 * TOURNAMENT: Tournaments in arena